Bluemoondragon07/obsidian-notation-2/README.md

 - deathau for the amazing Notation theme!
 - efemkay for most of the banner images code - I would never have figured that out on my own!
 - subframe7536 for the beautiful Maple theme, which I referenced for the colorful tags
-- SIRvb for the ITS theme, which I referenced for the callout colors
+- SIRvb for the epic ITS theme, which I referenced for the callout colors
 - The developers of Obsidian - four months ago I did not know CSS, but because of your app, *now I do*.
 Thank you so much for this app!